sanketsans/sanketsans.github.io/_projects/In_The_Eyes_of_Beholder.md

 ## Why ?

-Gaze measurements are quite in-consistent and causes uncertainty in modelling deep networks .
+Gaze is used for FPV action recognition since it naturally defined the ROI which can be used for attention based network.
+Gaze measurements are also quite in-consistent and causes uncertainty in modelling deep networks which is why instead of 2D gaze coordinates, a probabilistic distribution is preferred for modelling the deep network.

 ## How ?